 1.)
 Real Techniques Expert Face Brush.
 This brush was my first foray into the world of proper beauty brushes.
 Don't get me wrong, I owned them, but they were incredibly cheap and simply incomparable to this.
 Now my foundation could be spread evenly and blended into my skin effortlessly.
 If you're a beginner in the world of decent makeup brushes this is definitely the first step I'd advise taking.

 2.)
 Ecotools Mattifying Finish Brush.
 Not only does this look SO pretty, but it's also the perfect highlighter brush.
 It allows me to sweep a cheeky bit of shimmer across my cheeks, allowing me to feel confident enough to face everything that the day throws at me.

 3.)
 Real Techniques Miracle Complexion Sponge.
 This is massively popular with a lot of beauty bloggers out there and I can definitely see why.
 My contour game was upped massively due to the incredible blending abilities it offers (no more streaky bronzing!).

 4.)
-Makeup Revolution Pressed Powder Pink (similar here).
+Makeup Revolution Pressed Powder in porcelain soft pink.
 This goes on post foundation and pre contour and effectively smooths and mattifies my foundation.
 For £2 it's definitely a must buy in my books.